Timothy C. Hain,

 Vestibulolithiasis (also see here)is a hypothetical condition in which debris is present on the vestibule-side of the cupula, rather than being on the canal side.
 For this theory, there is loose debris, close to but unattached to the cupula of the posterior canal, possibly in the vestibule or short arm of the semicircular canal.
 This mechanism would be expected to resemble cupulolithiasis, having a persistent nystagmus, but with intermittency because the debris is movable.
 Very little data is available as to the frequency of this pattern, and no data is available regarding treatment.

 Multicanal BPPV.
 If debris can get into one canal, why shouldn't it be able to get into more than one ?
 It is common to find small amounts of horizontal nystagmus or contralateral downbeating nystagmus in a person with classic posterior canal BPPV.
 While other explanations are possible, the most likely one is that there is debris in multiple canals.
 Gradually a literature is developing about these situations (Bertholon et al, 2005).

 The Vestibular Disorders Association (VEDA) maintains a large and comprehensive list of doctors, audiologists and physical therapists who indicate that they have proficiency in treating BPPV.
 Please contact them to find a local treating doctor.
-We think it is best to select someone who treats BPPV at least on a weekly basis, or if this is not possible, someone who has attended a course on vestibular rehabilitation.
+We think it is best to select someone who treats BPPV at least on a weekly basis, or if this is not possible, someone who has attended a course on vestibular rehabilitation AND who has the equipment in their office to visualize BPPV (i.e. Frenzel goggles).
 Because BPPV is so common, most major cities will have at least one person who fits these criteria.